Skip to content

 Is University of Alabama in Huntsville Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Alabama in Huntsville earn a median of $61,767, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Alabama in Huntsville earn a median of $61,767, roughly in line with the national average for college graduates.

 $55,610